pyeventsourcing/eventsourcing/docs/topics/features.rst

 **Optimistic concurrency control** — can be used to ensure a distributed or horizontally scaled application doesn't become inconsistent due to concurrent method execution.
-Leverages any optimistic concurrency controls in the database adapted by the stored event repository.
+Leverages any optimistic concurrency controls in the database adapted by the active record strategy.
 For example the Cassandra database, which implements the Paxos protocol, can accomplish linearly-scalable distributed optimistic concurrency control, guaranteeing sequential consistency of the events of an entity.
 It is also possible to serialize calls to the methods of an entity, but that is out of the scope of this package — if you wish to do that, perhaps something like `Zookeeper <https://zookeeper.apache.org/>`__ might help.

 **Snapshotting** — avoids replaying an entire event stream to obtain the state of an entity.
 A snapshot strategy is included which reuses